October 1, 2002

-The By-laws may be amended or repealed and any new By-laws may be adopted at any regular or special meeting of the Board, provided, however, that notice of a proposal to alter, amend, or repeal these By-laws or adopt new By-laws shall be included in the notice of any meeting at which such alteration, amendment or repeal or adoption is considered, and provided, that in each case the affirmative vote of three Members of the Board is required, and such amendments or new By-laws are subject to approval of the Public Employee Retirement Administration Commission as provided under Subsection 4 of Section 21 of Chapter 32 of the General Laws.
+The By-laws may be amended or repealed and any new By-laws may be adopted at any regular special meeting of the Board; provided, however, that notice of a proposal to alter, amend, or repeal these By-laws shall be included in the anticipated topic listing for any meeting at which such alteration, amendment or repeal or adoption is considered, and provided, that in each case the affirmative vote of three Members of the Board is required, and such amendments or new By-laws are subject to approval of the Public Employee Retirement Administration Commission as provided under Subsection 4 of Section 21 of Chapter 32 of the General Laws.

 Controlling Effect of Provision of Law

-Each of the provisions of these By-laws shall be subject to and controlled by any specific provisions of law, and particularly Chapter 32 of the General Laws, which relate to their subject matter.
+Each of the provisions of these By-laws shall be subject to and controlled by specific provisions of law, and particularly Chapter 32 of General Laws, which relate to their subject matter.